jimacoff/OFN-User-Guide---Master/advanced-features/shop-setup/private-shopfront.md

 This can be a simple way to limit the number of new visitors who see, and place an order in your shop.

 {% hint style="info" %}
- A disadvantage to this approach is that you're no longer visible in the OFN directory, making you less visible in the local fair food movement.
+ A disadvantage to this approach is that you're no longer visible in the Abukem directory, making you less visible in the local fair food movement.
 {% endhint %}

 ## 2\) Visible to registered customers only